antoniacatrinel/MuseumAPI-Full-Stack-REACT-NET-7/README.md

 - Add Swagger to your REST API.
 It should be publicly accessible.
 - Implement at least one CRUD and one filter / statististical report on the frontend.
 - Users should be able to navigate the interface without manually editing the URL.
 The interface should also be intuitive and self-explanatory: try adding a UI Components Library like Material UI, Bulma, or even something like Bootstrap, Tailwind etc.
-- Deploy the frontend either on https://www.netlify.com/.
+- Deploy the frontend on https://www.netlify.com/.